funvill/funvill.github.io/tools.md

 # What would be your dream setup?

-I am happy with what I have.
+I'm pretty happy with my setup for all practical intents and purposes these days.
+I have been waiting for a good version of augmented reality and smart contact lenses for a while now.